 He unleashed this new found rage on his wife until she could take no more, walking out the door for the final time just one week, to the day, after their son had left for a university campus.

 Alone with his emotional wounds, Tommy allowed himself the agonising pleasure of immersing himself in his feelings of loneliness and helplessness until they were so familiar he couldn’t feel them anymore.
 In fact, he couldn’t feel anything anymore.

 The depression and its lack of emotion were a kind of a relief because it suffocated all of his emotions, even the terror of his increasingly dark world.

-It was terror he felt during his last visit to the SCG.
+It was the terror he felt during his last visit to the SCG.
 By then Tommy had lost all of his peripheral vision and the sensation of a continually flashing light haunted him and affected his balance.

 So the super-sized crowd of the 1992 game against Geelong was a terrifying monster that poked and jostled Tommy, unaware that large black circles covered most of the pictures in front of his eyes.